csiro-crop-informatics/reproducible_poc/NEXTFLOW.md

 ### Pipeline flowchart

 A digraph representation of the pipeline can be produced by nextflow.
-This can be a [DOT](https://www.graphviz.org/doc/info/lang.html) file or a figure (pdf, png, svg) generated from DOT if Graphviz is available e.g. `-with-dag flowchart.svg`
+This can be HTML (`-with-dag flowchart.html`), a [DOT language](https://www.graphviz.org/doc/info/lang.html) file or a figure (pdf, png, svg) generated from DOT if Graphviz is available e.g. `-with-dag flowchart.svg`

 ![flowchart](doc/flowchart.svg)

-Alternatively, to output HTML use `-with-dag flowchart.html`.